istio/istio.io/content/docs/concepts/security/index.md

 * **Secure by default**: no changes needed to application code and infrastructure

-* **Defence in depth**: integrates with existing security systems to provide multiple layers of defense
+* **Defense in depth**: integrate with existing security systems to provide multiple layers of defense

 * **Zero-trust network**: build security solutions on untrusted networks

 This guide provides a high-level overview of Istio security; you can find more information about specific Istio security concepts in the other guides in this section.
-To find out how to get started using Istio security with deployed services, see the Istio Security Basics tutorial.
-For more detailed howtos on security tasks, see our Security Tasks.
+To find out how to get started using Istio security with deployed services, see the [Mutual TLS Migration](docs/tasks/security/mtls-migration/).
+For more detailed howto on security tasks, see our [Security Tasks](docs/tasks/security/).

 ## High-Level Architecture and Features